mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Config.md

 Impedance PID default gains (used at every startup, then can be modified using the C++/Python script, or register access)
 - `kp` - proportional gain
 - `kd` - derivative gain

-(homing_config)=
-## [homing] section
-- `homing mode` - controls in which homing mode the controller currently is in - valid options are OFF and SENSORLESS
-- `homing max travel` - maximum distance in [rad] that a motor can travel from any starting position to a limit - basically this parameter should be set to the valid motion range of the motor between limit switches.
-When exceeded the motor will stop.
-- `homing velocity` - velocity with which the homing is performed.
-The acceleration used in the process is `profile acceleration`.
-- `homing torque` - the maximum torque a motor can safely produce during motion, and at the same time the torque that is used to detect a limit.